Caldarie/flutter_tflite_audio/README.md

 4. **(Future feature)**  Audio Embeddings

-To keep this project alive, please consider maintaining or contributing new features to this project.
+To keep this project alive, please consider being a contributer.
+Technology is always evolving, and constant maintenance is require.
 A star is also appreciated.

 <br>